ZCLuuuu/zcluuuu.github.io/_posts/2022-09-31-Compiler-PrefetchOptimization.md

 When debugging the prefetch optimization pass, it is necessary to trace the Intermediate Language Tree formed by the optimization passes before and after, to observe whether the prefetch functions and instructions have been correctly inserted.
 Here are the files that are often focused on:

+> <pre>
+>     <code>
+>
+>
 >     [zcl@localhost simple_sum]$ gcc sum-ds-demo.c -O2 -fdump-tree-all -fdump-rtl-all -S
 >     [zcl@localhost simple_sum]$ ls -lrt
 >     total 3624
 >
 >     ...
 >
 >     -rw-rw-r--.
 1 zcl zcl  1088 Jul 15 04:46 sum-ds-demo.c.011t.cfg                   // To observe the control flow graph and loop information
 >
 >     ...
 >
 >     -rw-rw-r--.
 1 zcl zcl  1249 Jul 15 04:46 sum-ds-demo.c.164t.cunroll            // To observe the input of the prefetch optimization pass
 >
 >     -rw-rw-r--.
 1 zcl zcl 27748 Jul  7 23:18 sum-ds-demo.c.167t.aprefetch       // To observe the insertion of __builtin_prefetch()
 >
 >     ...
 >
 >     -rw-rw-r--.
 1 zcl zcl  1204 Jul 15 04:46 sum-ds-demo.c.231t.nrv                  // To observe the last output of -fdump-tree-all
 >     -rw-rw-r--.
 1 zcl zcl  1250 Jul 15 04:46 sum-ds-demo.c.225t.switchlower
 >     -rw-rw-r--.
 1 zcl zcl  2186 Jul 15 04:46 sum-ds-demo.c.199t.local-pure-const2
 >     -rw-rw-r--.
 1 zcl zcl  1328 Jul 15 04:46 sum-ds-demo.c.198t.uncprop1
 >     -rw-rw-r--.
 1 zcl zcl  1195 Jul 15 04:46 sum-ds-demo.c.232t.optimized      // The last optimization pass may vary between different versions of GCC
 >     -rw-rw-r--.
 1 zcl zcl  5557 Jul 15 04:46 sum-ds-demo.c.234r.expand          // Built-in functions are converted to insn based on templates here
 >
 >     ...
 >
 >     -rw-rw-r--.
 1 zcl zcl  5291 Jul 15 04:46 sum-ds-demo.c.235r.vregs              // Note that different prefetches correspond to different insn names, such as second-level prefetch being prefetch_sc_internal; if there's an error corresponding to the Middle-end targetm.code_for_prefetch_sc, it can be checked here
 >
 >     ...

 [^2016]: 董钰山,李春江,徐颖.GCC编译器中循环数组预取优化的实现及效果[J].计算机工程与应用,2016,52(6):19-25